KeckObservatory/Keck-ETC/README.md

 ### Installation

-To install this program, download or clone this directory using `git clone https://github.com/Keaton-WMKO/etc-prototype.git`.
+To install this program, clone this directory using `git clone https://github.com/Keaton-WMKO/etc-prototype.git`.

 Next, ensure that all requirments are met.
 To install requirements, use
 ```